EmptyCoffin/fundapps_task/README.md

 # Step 5
 Restructured models to handle discounts as well as new services.
 Added discount for small parcels Added discount for medium/mixed parcels
+Rearranged discount order and applied new property to track which parcels are discounted to stop duplicates